Navigating Holiday Overwhelm: Neurodiversity-Affirming Scripts from Heartstone Guidance Center

 6. Scripts for Trauma and Anxiety Responses

-If your body is reacting before your thoughts catch up:
+If your body reacts before your thoughts catch up, try these:

 “I need grounding before I continue.”